sdnfv/openNetVM/docs/source/index.rst

 Installing
 ######################

-To install OpenNetVM, please see the `OpenNetVM Installation </install>`_ guide for a thorough walkthrough.
+To install OpenNetVM, please see the `OpenNetVM Installation <install>`_ guide for a thorough walkthrough.

 Using OpenNetVM
 #######################

 OpenNetVM comes with several sample network functions.
-To get started with some examples, please see the `Example Uses </examples>`_ guide
+To get started with some examples, please see the `Example Uses <examples>`_ guide

 Creating NFs
 ########################

-The `NF Development </nfdev>`_ guide will provide what you need to start creating your own NFs.
+The `NF Development <nfdev>`_ guide will provide what you need to start creating your own NFs.

 Dockerize NFs
 #######################

 NFs can be run inside docker containers, with the NF being automatically or hand started.
-For more informations, see our `Docker guide </docker>`_.
+For more informations, see our `Docker guide <docker>`_.

 TCP Stack
 #######################